SternXD/AltBot/README.md

 Finally to run your bot, run `python3 main.py`.

 ## Contributing
 If you want to contribute to the bot in any way, feel free!
-I'll try and throw together some Github templates for pull requests and issues eventually.
+I'll assemble some Github templates for pull requests and issues eventually.

 ### Credits